-- Stop the database and listener services. - 2 Launch the VEA console from Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 3 From the VEA console's tree view, right-click on the volume, and then click File System > Change Drive Letter and Path. - 4 In the Drive Letter and Paths dialog box, select Remove. - 5 Click OK. - From the VEA console's tree view, right-click the disk and then click Deport Dynamic Group.
+- Stop the database and listener services. - 2 Launch Veritas Enterprise Administrator from the Apps menu on the Start screen. - From the tree view of the VEA console, right-click on the volume, and then click File System > Change Drive Letter and Path. - 4 In the Drive Letter and Paths dialog box, select Remove. - 5 Click OK. - From the VEA console's tree view, right-click the disk and then click Deport Dynamic Group.